person holding paper near pen and calculator

 Set A Date To Do Your Return

-The financial year starts and ends in April.
+The financial year or tax year starts and ends in April.
 This means the tax return you submit in 2024 will cover your business finances from April 2023 to April 2024.

 IF YOU HAVE NEVER SUBMITTED A TAX RETURN BEFORE, YOU NEED TO LET HMRC KNOW BY 5TH OCTOBER.